weiny2/linux-kernel/Documentation/x86/resctrl_ui.rst

 		non-linear.
 This field is purely informational
 		only.

+"per_thread":
+		Indicates if per thread memory bandwidth allocation is supported.
+This field is purely informational only.

 If RDT monitoring is available there will be an "L3_MON" directory with the following files: